yoanisgil/blog-medium/python+docker/episode-i/README.md

 # The Application

-For the purpose of this demo we're going to use a very simple application: [Easy GeoIP](https://github.com/yoanisgil/easygeoip) which three main components:
+For the purpose of this demo we're going to use a very simple [Flask](http://flask.pocoo.org/) application named [Easy GeoIP](https://github.com/yoanisgil/easygeoip).
+The application comprises three main components:

     - An endpoint which takes-in a Domain Name or IP Address and uses the MaxMind City database to return all of the information associated to the given Domain Name/IP Address.
     - A web page, which will present the information returned by the endpoint mentioned above, in a user-friendly way (see screenshot below).